16

 and Jordan Bako.

-What to expect from Stranger Things season 5
+Creatures, flamethrowers… What you can expect from Stranger Things season 5

 Delayed by the writer’s strike that hit Hollywood in 2023, the season 5 of Stranger Things is finally taking shape.
 In a video released on June 1st, 2025, Netflix confirmed that the new chapter of the series is indeed in the works and is scheduled for release by the end of the year on the platform.
-This final season will be split into three volumes, released on three different dates online – November 27th for the first one, then December 26 for the second one, and finally, January 1st for the finale.
+This final season will be split into three volumes, released on three different dates.
+First on November 27th, then on December 26th, and finally, on January 1st for the finale.

 This new installment will be set in the fall of 1987, a year after the events unfolding in season 4.
-The Hawkins gang will now be aged between 16 and 17, which is quite a contrast from the actors’ real ages.
-Indeed, while Millie Bobby Brown and Finn Wolfhard were 12 and 14 years old when the first episodes of the series premiered, they will be respectively 21 and 23 in 2025.
+The Hawkins gang will now be aged between 16 and 17.
+It is quite a contrast from the actors’ real ages.
+Indeed, Millie Bobby Brown and Finn Wolfhard were 12 and 14 years old when the first episodes premiered.
+In 2025, they will be respectively 21 and 23.
+The audience will once again witness the young gang from Hawkins facing the supernatural threats haunting their small Midwestern town.
+Armed with baseball bats and chainsaws, backed by a flamethrower-wielding army… the squad is finally getting the grand finale it deserves with this new season.
+Let’s hope it ends on a happy note…

 The grand finale of the Netflix series